ferromir/lidex/README.md

 ## Motivation
 My interest in durable execution starts from a desire to reduce complexity in software architectures.
 After evaluating the most popular durable execution solutions I have noticed:
-* That most require to run an addition service provided by the developer of the solution.
+* That most require to run an additional service provided by the developer of the solution.
 * That often, design choices are made just to monetize.
 * That a certain database is required, so if you don't use that in your system, then is more infrastructure that you have to handle.
 * That APIs require you to write the code in non-idiomatic ways.